Vince Cotroneo: Major-League Broadcasting Timeline

 After spending two seasons out of baseball, Cotroneo submitted a sample of his work to A's Vice President of Broadcasting and Communications, Ken Pries.
-In December, Pries interviewed Cotroneo, and the following month, made the decision to hire him.
+In December 2005, Pries interviewed Cotroneo, and the following month, made the decision to hire him for the 2006 season.

+Cotroneo would continue broadcasting for the Athletics through the 2024 season, after which he would leave the team.